Initial health status, fitness and functional assessments including genotype & biomechanics

 Naturopathic medicine aims to establish health on a cellular level by improving circulation and innervation, nutrition, detoxification and elimination.

-Evolutionary Living guidelines are based on the centuries we spent living as hunter-gathers.
-Then, as now in existing natural primal lifestyles in Africa, South America and the Arctic, we were strong, lean, fit, agile and fertile.
+Naturopathic medicine also takes note of evolutionary living principles, which are based on the millennia we spent living as hunter-gathers.
+Then, as now in existing natural primal lifestyles in Africa, South America and the Arctic, we were strong, lean, fit, agile - both physically and mentally - and fertile.
+We interacted on a moment by moment basis with our environment; all five, possibly six, of our senses alive and active.

 Traditionally, naturopathic medicine follows a Triad of Health model.